 The Contractor shall provide the Agency with data, reports, and information to determine areas of strength and areas to improve in all aspects of RRTS services.
 Reports and data shall not only include directly quantifiable data but will also include active, meaningful reporting on communication with Resource Families throughout the provision of services.
 Reports shall consider the complete, holistic status of each family and Child including successes and challenges, not just disparate data measures.
 Reports shall also continually and proactively inform and improve the RRTS process, working to recruit families with successful characteristics, preemptively identify families in need, and increase the effectiveness of training and support.
 At all times, reports and data shall be used to ensure RRTS services are following the Agency’s Guiding Principles, the Family-Centered Model of Practice, and the Agency’s Model of Practice as well as consistently improving and innovating the services provided.

 Reports shall be provided to the Service Contract Specialist and the Contract Manager and the Contractor shall maintain the ability to electronically transmit documents.
 The Contractor shall use their established internal Quality Assurance and improvement system for preparing, submitting, and validating their data and reports to the Agency.
+Contractors shall use encrypted email in any correspondence containing confidential information.
 The format and timing for all reports shall be contingent upon Agency approval.
 Contractor shall provide all applicable data and reports in an Agency approved format, either by inputting into an electronic database, via other electronic means, or through written reports.
 All RRTS Contractors shall collaborate to create a standardize report template that will receive final approval from the Agency.

 The Agency may request at any time, with appropriate notice, ad hoc reports and/or meetings with the Contractor.
 These reports and/or meetings may occur in person, over the phone, or electronically at the Agency’s discretion.